JanHerca/urantiapedia/output/wikijs/article/Linda_Buselli/A_Tale_of_Two_Men.md

 Here is another comparison from _The Urantia Book_ :

-> “ (Prayer) is a spontaneous outburst of God- consciousness .” [[UB 91:8.11](/en/The_Urantia_Book/91#p8_11)]
+> “ (Prayer) is a spontaneous outburst of God- consciousness .” [[UB 91:8.10](/en/The_Urantia_Book/91#p8_10)]

 And from Brother Laurence: “My prayers are nothing other than a sense of the presence of God”.

 Brother Laurence also said: “I am more united to God in my outward employments than when I leave them for devotion and retirement.”

-Compare that with this _Urantia Book_ quote: “ The contact of the mortal mind with its indwelling Adjuster, while often favored by devoted meditation, is more frequently facilitated by wholehearted and loving service in unselfish ministry to one’s fellow creatures .” [[UB 91:7.1](/en/The_Urantia_Book/91#p7_1)]
+Compare that with this _Urantia Book_ quote: “The contact of the mortal mind with its indwelling Adjuster, while often favored by devoted meditation, is more frequently facilitated by wholehearted and loving service in unselfish ministry to one’s fellow creatures.” [[UB 91:7.1](/en/The_Urantia_Book/91#p7_1)]

 _The Urantia Book_ tells us we will be known by our example of living the fruits of the spirit.
 Here is an observation of Brother Laurence written by someone who knew him:

 > “ As Brother Laurence found such an advantage in walking in the presence of God, it was natural for him to recommend it earnestly to others.
 But his example was a stronger inducement than any arguments he could ever have proposed.
 His very countenance was edifying, with such a sweet and calm devotion appearing to it as could not but affect his beholders.
 It was observed that in the greatest hurry of business in the kitchen, he still preserved his recollection and heavenly minded business.
 He did each thing with an even, uninterrupted composure and tranquility of spirit.
-“The time of business said he, does not differ with me from the time of prayer; and in the noise and clatter of my kitchen, while several persons are at the same time calling for different things, I possess God in as great a tranquility as if I were upon my knees at the blessed sacrament.””
+‘The time of business said he, does not differ with me from the time of prayer; and in the noise and clatter of my kitchen, while several persons are at the same time calling for different things, I possess God in as great a tranquility as if I were upon my knees at the blessed sacrament’.”

 For anyone interested in a more modern discussion of Brother Laurence’s spiritual journey, Frank Laubach, a Congregational Christian missionary in the mid-twentieth century, gives a detailed account of his attempts and successes in following in Brother Laurence’s footsteps.
 He served many years in the Philippines.
 It was during this time that he became known as “the Apostle of the Illiterate” because of his dedication to bringing literacy to the underprivileged.
 His efforts to accomplish this resulted in organizations around the world that exist today.
 He is the only American missionary to ever be honored on a U.S. postage stamp.